-“Well, there’s a few ways we can play this.
-Prototype can either walk away from the show in protest, or he could come out and support Jake in a touching moment of reconciliation” The Armani-clad agent said seeming unaware or at least indifferent to his own cynicism.
+"Well, there are a few ways we can play this.
+Prototype can either walk away from the show in protest, or he could come out and support Jake in a touching moment of reconciliation," The Armani-clad agent said, seeming unaware or at least indifferent to his own cynicism.

 "What?
 Who has to stick together?"
 Asked Axle.

 The Downtown area was an oasis surrounded by crumbling ruins.
-The sprawling blemish of lights that one spread out for miles was now burnt dow to a single glowing ember.
+The sprawling blemish of lights that one spread out for miles was now burnt down to a single glowing ember.

 An armed force kept the bastion of the sanctuary for the wealthy amputated from the devastated world.
 Blast walls were erected and topped with razor wire.
 Armored vehicles lurched around the perimeter, the barrels of their mounted machine guns warning away anyone who approached the cocoon.

 Human refuse scurried like vermin amid the hollowed collapsing structures choked full of the discarded dead.
-Acrid black smoke billowing up from the corridors of the urban grid dissipated in the sky obscuring the light of the stars that had been allowed to return to the night sky after much of the city's electrical aura had been extinguished.
-The wind pushed the smoke in every direction causing a gentle fall of ashen human remains over the city.
+Acrid black smoke billowing up from the corridors of the urban grid spread across the sky.
+The wind pushed the smoke in every direction, causing a gentle fall of ashen human remains over the city.

 They were kept alive by scraps helicopters dropped down to them at irregular intervals.
 The contents often being commandeered and distributed by crack militias that controlled the fringes of the decimated urban mar.

-Her son’s thin frame spilled over Helen’s trembling arms.
+Her son's thin frame spilled over Helen's trembling arms.
 She looked down at his face, still as stone.
-His heavy eyelids hung shut over the black rings around his eyes.
-Rose red rashes blemished his colorless flesh.
+His heavy eyelids sealed shut, and Rose-red rashes blemished his colorless flesh.

 Little Michael would just be one of the thousands to be claimed by a rampaging pathogen.

-“Michale….Michael can you hear me?.”
-She whispered hoping he could hear him over the blades of the flying war machines.
+"Michale….Michael, can you hear me?."
+She whispered, hoping he could hear her over the blades of the flying war machines.